 The highest deal values were in the Americas, primarily due to some megadeals—deals with an announced deal value of US$5bn or more.
 These included the announced merger of US luxury electric vehicle (EV) manufacturer Lucid Motors with Churchill Capital Corp IV (US$11.8bn); the announced merger of sensor technology company FLIR Systems by Teledyne Technologies (US$7.5bn); the announced acquisition by an investor group of pest control company Anticimex (US$7.3bn); the announced merger of UK online used car dealer Cazoo with AJAX I (US$6.4bn); and the announced merger of electric aircraft manufacturer Joby Aviation with Reinvent Technology Partners (US$5.0bn).
 Three of these buyers were special-purpose acquisition companies, or SPACs, highlighting how significant these acquisition structures have been in the IM&A sector during the first half of 2021.

-We anticipate the following areas to emerge as M&A hotspots in 2021:
+We anticipate the following will be M&A hotspots during the second half of 2021:

 About the data

 We have based our commentary on M&A trends on data provided by industry-recognised sources.
-Specifically, values and volumes referenced in this publication are based on officially announced transactions, excluding rumoured and withdrawn transactions, as provided by Refinitiv as of 31 December 2020 and as accessed on 3 January 2021.
+Specifically, values and volumes referenced in this publication are based on officially announced transactions, excluding rumoured and withdrawn transactions, as provided by Refinitiv as of 30 June 2021 and as accessed on 5 July 2021.
 This has been supplemented by additional information from Dealogic and our independent research.
 This document includes data derived from data provided under license by Dealogic.
 Dealogic retains and reserves all rights in such licensed data.
 Certain adjustments have been made to the source information to align with PwC’s industry mapping.
 We define megadeals as transactions with a deal value greater than US$5 billion.